Viz38/First-Pull-Request/README.md

 ```
 cd first-contributions
 ```
-Now create a branch using the `git checkout` command:
+Now create a branch using the `git branch` command and change to new branch using 'git checkout' command:
 ```
 git branch branch-name
 git checkout branch-name